 Loneliness is also the great magnifier.

-Take the syllables out of the word “loneliness” and it’s just “loss.”
+Take the consonants out of the word “loneliness” and it’s just “loss.”

 Even now, I grapple with what I’ve lost.
 In his Tumblr post where he claimed that I abused him, Caleb also claimed to have left me.
 This is such a laughable claim, but there are obviously people who believe it or he wouldn’t be able to write it.
 His current wife must believe it, but more remarkably, his own family must believe it, though they were obviously present for the end of our marriage.
 What are his parents telling themselves in order to make this farce palatable?